 Finials for almost any purpose are can be made to order, from very simple to more complex designs such as the one shown with an octagonal base to sit on top of a summer house.
 They can be made in a range of different timbers from Pine, Sapele or Accoya for painting or in Cedar to match shingle roofs.

 I have made many custom trophies and awards, from simple backboards for plaques to turned bases and base extensions for existing trophies that have run out of space for more engraving.

-The trophy shown here was made for the Ashes-winning England ladies cricket team in 2005.
+The trophy shown here was made for the Ashes-winning England Women’s cricket team in 2005.

 I am often asked to make things that can’t be categorised, such as these Sapele beer bottles.
-I am happy to undertake and weird or wonderful project that you can imagine.
+I am happy to undertake any weird or wonderful project that you can imagine.